lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/tutorial-mutations.md

 Running the mutation again will return the expected result.

 This concludes our tutorial.
 You should now be able to conquer the world.
-If you can't, open an issue in the [graphql-mirage repo](https://github.com/lola-tech/graphql-mirage).
+If you can't, open an issue in the [graphql-kimera repo](https://github.com/lola-tech/graphql-kimera).